 - Hardware specifications:

 - CPU: 1.7 GHz Quad-Core Intel Core i7

-- memory: 16 GB
+- Memory: 16 GB

-- Spark: 2.4.7, Stand-alone
+- Spark: 2.4.7, stand-alone

-- Hadoop: 2.9.2, Pseudo-distributed deployment
+- Hadoop: 2.9.2, pseudo-distributed deployment

 - Hive: 2.3.7, Hive Metastore database is MySQL 8.0.22

-- Nebula Graph: 2.5.1 (Deploy Nebula Graph with Docker Compose)
+- Nebula Graph: 2.6.1.
+Deploy Nebula Graph with Docker Compose.

-- Nebula Graph has been installed and deployed with the following information: - IP address and port of Graph and Meta services. - User name and password with Nebula Graph write permission. - Exchange has been compiled, or download the compiled .jar file directly. - Spark has been installed. - Learn about the Schema created in Nebula Graph, including Tag and Edge type names, properties, and more. - Hadoop has been installed and started, and the Hive Metastore database (MySQL in this example) has been started.
+- Nebula Graph has been installed and deployed with the following information: - IP addresses and ports of Graph and Meta services. - The user name and password with write permission to Nebula Graph. - Exchange has been compiled, or download the compiled .jar file directly. - Spark has been installed. - · Learn about the Schema created in Nebula Graph, including names and properties of Tags and Edge types, and more. - Hadoop has been installed and started, and the Hive Metastore database (MySQL in this example) has been started.